About Bonnie

 Artist Biography

+Bonnie Bucknam has been sewing since early childhood.
+In high school she launched a successful mail order business manufacturing fabric purses.
+Since then she has always made art to enjoy and market.
 Bonnie grew up in Long Beach, California and graduated from California State University Long Beach with a degree in Anthropology and Geology.
 Shortly thereafter, she moved to Alaska.
 She worked as an archaeologist and warehouseman building the Trans-Alaska Pipeline.
 She remained in Alaska for 31 years, spending most of those working as a legal assistant at the Alaska Attorney General’s Office in Anchorage.
-She always used every “spare” minute to create her fabric art.
-In 1997 she started a business, Handwerk, to market and sell her quilts and hand-dyed fabrics at craft fairs.
-In 2006, Bonnie retired from legal work and relocated to Vancouver, Washington, where she now devotes all her time to creating fiber art.
+She always used every “spare” minute to create fiber art.
+In 1997 she started a business, Handwerk, to market her quilts and hand-dyed fabrics.
+In 2006, Bonnie retired from legal work and relocated to Vancouver, Washington, where she now makes art full-time.